Historical Short Interest data, plus daily updates.

 Covers equities from 35+ countries.

-Coverage: Short Interest is a market sentiment indicator that tells whether investors think a stock's price is likely to fall.
+Overview: Short interest is the total number of shares of a particular stock that have been sold short by investors, but have not yet been covered or closed out.
+It is used as a market sentiment indicator that tells whether investors think a stock's price is likely to fall.
 It can also be compared over time to examine changes in investor sentiment.
-Regulations and reporting requirements for Short Interest vary by country...
+Regulations and reporting requirements vary by country.

 History: For most countries back to Nov 2012, but other as far back as Jun 2010.